barge under bridge

 Like much of Australia, the area was once the home of extensive shellfish reefs.
 Sadly, overexploitation, pollution, introduced pests and oyster disease destroyed almost all of them.

 In Port Stephens, remnant reefs showed potential for new life.
-TNC worked with the NSW Department of Primary Industries (NSW DPI), Fisheries to gain support for shellfish reef restoration in NSW, with the NSW Government funding the first large scale pilot of intertidal shellfish reef restoration as part of its Marine Estate Management Strategy program in Port Stephens.
+The Nature Conservancy (TNC) Australia worked with the NSW Department of Primary Industries (NSW DPI), Fisheries to gain support for shellfish reef restoration in NSW, with the NSW Government funding the first large scale pilot of intertidal shellfish reef restoration as part of its Marine Estate Management Strategy program in Port Stephens.

 In 2021, building on the success of the pilot project in Port Stephens, we joined forces with NSW DPI Fisheries and the Australian Government to expand the large-scale shellfish reef restoration project in NSW.